Ravbrac/prefixbox-company-test-java/test.md

 ## Short questions

 - What is a package?
 How do you define a package?
+A: A package is a collection of classes, based on either said classes roles int the MVC structure (for smaller projects), or on what aspect of the application are they responsible for.
 - What is a constructor?
 When is it executed?
+A: A constuctor is responsible for creating an instance of a class, it is executed when a new object based on the class is created.
 - How do you implement inheritance in Java?
+A: By creating relevant fields for the dependencies, and then defining said fields in the constructor of the class, which depends on said dependencies.
+In Spring framework there are also special anotations (like @Autowired) to help you.
 - How do you prevent someone to inherit from a class?
+A: By making it private.
 - What is a final variable?
 Where you can assign value to final variables?
+A: A final variable is a private variable without a setter, essentialy a "variable" which's value you shouldn't change.
 - Specify the available access modifiers in Java and briefly explain them
+A: -Public: Anyone can acces them, by importong the relevant class.
+   -Default: Can accesed in the same package without a getter/setter.
+   -Protected: Can accesed in the same class without a getter/setter.
+   -Private: Cannot be accessed without a getter/setter.
 - Briefly explain the mechanism of exception handling
+A: The first thing you need to do, is to "catch" the exception, basically telling the compiler that you expect an exception, and what kind of exception you expect.
+Then you need to specify what should happen, if said exception is thrown, like returning a relevant error message for example.
 - What is the difference between an abstract class and an interface?
+A: An interface can only have abstract methods, while an abstract class can have both abstract and not abstract methods.
+Also, interfaces are implemented, while abstract classes are extended.
 - What is the difference between Comparator and Comparable?
+A: Comparator is an interface while Comparable is a method.
 - How Iterable and Iterator interface works?
 What methods need to exist in a class that implements them?
 What is their relation to for loops?